Mo-Was-Here/HackPad/README.md

 # 🚀 My Custom 3-Key Hackpad

+> ⚠️ **Development Note:** The current 3D enclosure base file (`Top.STL`) is an initial layout draft to fulfill the folder architecture requirements.
+It is not currently matched to the exact final physical dimensions of the routed PCB and will be updated with precise mechanical alignments before final hardware fabrication.

 A custom 3-key mechanical macro keypad featuring an integrated rotary encoder dial and individually addressable RGB backlight LEDs.
 The entire hardware framework is driven by a Seeed Studio XIAO RP2040 microcontroller and runs on the Python-based KMK keyboard firmware framework.

 ---